 The expanding market of smart clothes.

 You may have heard of Bluetooth beanies, which debuted around 2014, but have you heard about athletic wear that encourages improved muscle recovery and relaxation; swimsuits that alert you when it’s time to apply more sunscreen or socks that track steps, distance and speed, as well as how your foot lands while walking or running?
-Each of these smart clothing items are currently available in stores or online and are just a few of Lifewire.com’s 8 Best Smart Clothes of 2019, which includes familiar brands like Levi’s, Google, Tommy Jeans and Under Armour.
+Each of these smart clothing items are currently available in stores or online and are just a few of Lifewire.com’s 8 Best Smart Clothes, which includes familiar brands like Levi’s, and Under Armour.
 These smart clothes are just the beginning.

 The touch, the feel of consumer electronics.